FusionAuth/fusionauth-site/CONTRIBUTING.md

    - If the create request has a property of `"name": "My application"`, the response should contain this same value.
    - Try and use real world names and values in example requests/responses.
 Using name such as `Payroll` for an Application name is more descriptive than `app 1` and allows the reader to more understand the example.
 4. When referencing a field in the description of another field use this syntax: `<InlineField>name</InlineField>`.
 5. Always try and provide a complete description of an API parameter.
 Brief descriptions that only re-state the obvious are not adeqaute.
 6. There are times when two fields are optional, because only one of the two are required.
 In these cases, ensure we explain when the field is required, and when it is optional.
 There are many examples of this in the doc already for reference.

 #### Non API documentation
 1. Screenshots.
 Review color, dimensions and clarity.
 Review A/B to ensure layout has not changed, and the new screenshot is consistent with the previous one.
     - In the PR diff, generally speaking the dimensions and file size will be similar, if they are not, something may have changed.
     - The screenshot should not look fuzzy.
 If it does, the compression may be incorrect.
-2. If you are referring to a navigatable element, use `<Breadcrumb>Tenants</Breadcrumb>` or `<Breadcrumb>Tenants -> Your Tenant</Breadcrumb>`.
-In other words, use it even for singular elements.
+2. If you are referring to a navigatable element or tab, use `<Breadcrumb>Tenants</Breadcrumb>`, `<Breadcrumb>Tenants -> Your Tenant</Breadcrumb>`, or `On the <Breadcrumb>OAuth</Breadcrumb> tab`.
+Use it even for singular elements.
-3. If you are referring to a field the user can fill out, use `<InlineField>Authorized Redirect URLs</InlineField>`.
+3. If you are referring to the name or label of a field the user can fill out (or a read-only field), use `<InlineField>Authorized Redirect URLs</InlineField>`.
+4. If you are specifying a value to enter into a field or documenting an enumerated value, use `<InlineFieldValue>https://example.com/callback</InlineFieldValue>`, often alongside `InlineField`: `Set <InlineField>Authorized Redirect URLs</InlineField> to <InlineFieldValue>https://example.com/callback</InlineFieldValue>.`
-4. If you are referring to any other UI element, such as a submit button or read-only name, use `<InlineUIElement>Submit</InlineUIElement>` or (on the application view screen) `<InlineUIElement>Introspect endpoint</InlineUIElement>`.
+5. If you are referring to any other UI element, such as a button or read-only label, use `<InlineUIElement>Submit</InlineUIElement>` or (on the application view screen) `<InlineUIElement>Introspect endpoint</InlineUIElement>`.

 ## Quickstarts